The Spiritual Battle: the World the Flesh and the Devil

 You adulteresses, do you not know that friendship with the world is hostility toward God?
 Therefore whoever wishes to be a friend of the world makes himself an enemy of God (James 4:4).

 So much thought, time and money are spent on all manner of material things which bring us pleasure and comfort such as houses, cars, clothing, entertainment (music, TV, movies and the many other forms of electronic technology) and even food.
 Through electronic media such as TV, movies and the Internet the world comes to us.
+Sport is another idol of the world.
+Many sport teams and individuals gain fanatical following on par with religious devotion.

 Jesus told us of the danger of how the love for possessions and riches can quench our love for God and His kingdom.
 This is particularly bought out in the account of Jesus’ encounter with the rich young man in Luke 18.
 Here a young man, who when faced with a choice of following Jesus or keeping his riches, chose the latter.
 So we should ask ourselves: What am I we living for – this world or the kingdom of God?